dvidsilva/vlc-shares/plugins/veetle/README.txt

 #     															#
 ########## Veetle Plugin #################################

-Vettle v0.1.1
+Vettle v0.2
-Created by Francesco Capozz (ximarx) ximarx@gmail.com
+Created by Francesco Capozzo (ximarx) ximarx@gmail.com

 All content of this file is released using